esmevane/baseline/README.md

 The last time I did this I got annoyed with all the repetition I go through to assemble the libraries and then make a structure out of them.
 So I made a repo for myself to start prototypes / mock-ups faster.

 If you ever want to play with your web browser, this might help you get started a bit faster.

+## Testing

+Baseline comes bundled with a preconfigured [Jasmine](http://pivotal.github.com/jasmine/) installation, as well as one passing sanity test.

+To get started testing, put your specs in (Baseline Root)/spec/behaviors/application_spec.js